 A Beginner's Guide to Buying a Line Trimmer

 Whether you're cleaning brush at the edge of your property, getting rid of pesky weeds or touching up after mowing, a quality line trimmer is essential.
 This handy tool trims those hard to reach areas that a ride-on or push mower can reach.
-While there are different types of trimmers, each offer distinct advantages you should consider.
-Think about these features and settings before making a decision.
+Let's take a closer look to help you find the perfect model.

-- Large areas and commercial jobs - A walk-behind model can clear large swaths of land quickly and easily.
-Plus, its large wheels make this device able to handle rough and uneven terrain with no hassle.
+- Clear large swaths of land quickly and easily.
+Plus, large wheels handle rough and uneven terrain with no hassle.

-- Overgrown patches - Whether you're dealing with vines, weeds or tall brush, this type of trimmer can chop through it all.
-Many options feature adjustable height settings that let you clear growth at the right level easily.
+- Vines, weeds or tall brush, this type of trimmer can chop through it all.

-- Edger - This attachment is designed to clean up the outskirts of your lawn to polish off your landscaping work.
+- Edger - Designed to clean up the outskirts of your lawn to polish off your landscaping work.

-- Pole saw - Attaching a pole saw will let you trim thick branches that your line trimmer can't handle.
+- Pole saw - Lets you trim thick branches that your line trimmer can't handle.

-- Blower - Once you've trimmed your lawn, use the blower attachment to clean up your lawn of the clippings and other debris to keep your property tidy.
+- Blower - Clean up your lawn clippings, leaves and other debris to keep your property tidy.

-- Cultivator - With a cultivator, you can work the earth of your new garden to deliver more oxygen so it's ready for planting.
+- Cultivator - Work the earth of your new garden to deliver more oxygen so it's ready for planting.

-- Hedge trimmer - The latest hedge trimmers manicure your bushes for a completely clean look.
+- Hedge trimmer - Manicure your bushes for a completely clean look.